 One tip is to look at the NVC receipt.
 If it says “in process” rather than “paid,” that's the likely reason that USCIS rejected the application, particularly if it stated that you did not include the NVC receipt.
 You probably submitted the NVC payment and immediately printed the receipt before NVC had a chance to process the payment.
 Simply return to the NVC receipt website, log in, and print a new receipt.
 By now the payment should have been processed and the receipt will say “paid” at the bottom.
 The NVC also has a frequently asked questions page dedicated to the provisional waiver, which can provide important information.

 Another possibility is that you simply do not understand what USCIS is asking for in its request.
 (Sometimes USCIS itself is confused!)
 You can try calling USCIS and speaking with an agent.
 Be prepared for long wait times on the telephone.
-Lastly, you may wish to consult with an attorney about your application.

 What's the Best Approach to Completing and Resubmitting the Application?